qbxlvnf11/intrusion-detection/README.md

 Description
 =============

-#### - Invasion Detection
+#### - Intrusion Detection
 - Detection of human (person bounding box) intrusion into the detection area

 Contents
 =============

-#### - Invasion Detection
+#### - Intrusion Detection
 - Set Detecting Area: set the area to be detected
-- Invasion detection: checking rate of overlapping of person bounding box with detecting area
+- Intrusion detection: checking rate of overlapping of person bounding box with detecting area

 Dataset
 =============